davicitoafc/PickupApp/README.md

 ## Deployed Version

-The live version of this app is deployed to heroku lives at this url:
+The live version of this app is deployed to heroku and lives at this url:

 ```
 https://blooming-plateau-24802.herokuapp.com/